 The annual External Examiners' Induction for new and existing examiners is organised by the Governance, Quality Assurance and Student Casework department and held in January which provides an opportunity to meet with the host departments and network with other examiners.
-Sessions cover the role of the external examiner in UK higher education, national reference points (FHEQ and QAA subject benchmarks) and an introduction to Edge Hill's Academic Regulations.
+Sessions cover the role of the external examiner in UK higher education, navigating the VLE and national reference points (FHEQ and QAA subject benchmarks).
 This may be video-recorded for subsequent viewing upon request.